ai/pages.js/README.md

   than `$`).
 For example `$$('a')` is equal to `$('a', page)`.
 * `page`: jQuery-nodes of selected pages.

-You can pass `load` as second argument without another options:
+You can pass `load` as second argument without other options:

 ```js
 Pages.add('.comments-page', function($, $$, page) {